-How Does Pronation Affect Movement?
+How Does Pronation, or Low or Flat Arches Affect Movement?

 Your feet are possibly the most important, and often overlooked, equipment you use every day.
 How your feet strike the ground when you are walking or running, and if there is a roll in your step is key to understanding pronation.

 Pronation affects your movement and your overall health.
 Pronated movement is normal, and is good, if it is within an expected range of movement.
 However, over or under pronation may cause pain and injury, or limit your favorite activities.
 Read on to find out more about types of pronation and why it is important to know how your feet strike the ground when you walk.

 Pronation is the side to side movement of your foot as you walk or run.
 The body undergoes a series of movements with every step you take.
 The shape of your foot and the way you move work to balance your body, absorb shock, and propel you forward when you walk or run.

 Why is it important to know how feet move?

 The way your feet work impact not only how you move, but how you feel.
 Proper pronation helps to push you off the ground as you take each step.
 Did you know it is very rare for a person’s stride to be perfectly balanced?
 An overwhelming 99% of the population has some degree of over or under pronation.

 Types of Pronation

 There are three types of pronation, and varying degrees within each type.
 Pronation can be a result of genetics or may result from injury or over time.